collaborativebioinformatics/snpReportR/README.md

 # Methods

 # Implementation
 The SNP-ReportR tool was developed to be implemented in a clinical setting to inform the interpretation of genetic variants.
 SNP-ReportR software is an open access, gene centric data browser for genetic analysis.
-SNP-ReportR is a package developed using R. After entering the gene name (HGNC, Ensembl gene (ENSG), or transcript SNP-ReprteR will produce a comprehensive genetic report.
+SNP-ReportR is a package developed using R. After entering the gene name (HGNC, Ensembl gene (ENSG), or transcript SNP-ReportR will produce a comprehensive genetic report.
 SNP-ReportR output includes a summary of expressed variants found in the gene, RIN score, allowing both clinicians and researchers to assess the accuracy of the report.
 Furthermore, SNP-ReportR provides visualisation of associated haplotype, gene location, and the reported chromosomal abnormalities.

 SNP-ReportR is available on GitHub(https://github.com/collaborativebioinformatics/expressed-variant-reporting).
 The repository provides detailed instructions for tool usage and installation.